chapter three

 • Summarization across multiple documents

-In Chapter 1, you explored three major LLM application types: summarization engines, chatbots, and autonomous agents.
-In this chapter, you'll begin building practical summarization chains using LangChain, with a particular focus on the LangChain Expression Language (LCEL) to handle various real-world scenarios.
+In chapter 1, we explored three major LLM application types: summarization engines, chatbots, and AI agents.
+In this chapter, you’ll begin building practical summarization chains using LangChain, with a particular focus on the LangChain Expression Language (LCEL) to handle various real-world scenarios.
 A chain is a sequence of connected operations where the output of one step becomes the input for the next—ideal for automating tasks like summarization.
 This work lays the foundation for constructing a more advanced summarization engine in the next chapter.

-3.1 Summarizing a document bigger than context window
+3.1 Summarizing a document bigger than the context window

 3.1.1 Chunking the text into Document objects